Server data from the Official MCP Registry

 This plugin can run on your machine or connect to a hosted endpoint. during install.

 The unified bsp() function as an MCP server.
 Block-Spindle-Pscale: two polar coordinates over pscale JSON blocks.
-One function, five substrate primitives, one orientation invite, and a handful of foundational resources.
+Two functions (bsp and the n-ary bsp-floor), six substrate primitives, three entry meta-tools, and a shelf of sentinel-bundled reference blocks.
+Eleven entry points.
 That is the whole surface.

 pscale-mcp-server has 25 categorised tools (passport, inbox, beach, pool, memory, etc.).
 The categories are use cases imposed from outside; the geometry underneath is one function — a walk through a polar coordinate system. bsp-mcp-server collapses the surface to the geometry.
 Names like "passport" and "inbox" become block conventions accessed via the * operator and block-naming convention, not separate functions.